 The PhD Committee will consist of the designated advisor and a minimum of three additional faculty members, at least one of whom will be chosen from outside the Natural Resources and Environmental Studies Graduate Program.
 The outside faculty member may be chosen from post-secondary institutions accredited in Canada and the United States.
-Under exceptional circumstances, and with approval from the Vice President Research and Graduate Programs or designate, additional members may be added at the request of the student or the advisor.
+Under exceptional circumstances, and with approval from the Dean, additional members may be added at the request of the student or the advisor.
 The expertise represented on the committee should reflect interdisciplinarity.
 The committee should be assembled by the beginning of the student's second semester of study (i.e., the January Semester) to facilitate the student preparing for the required Candidacy Exams.